AllenNeuralDynamics/aind-data-transfer-service/README.md

 - **modality0**:
 - **modality0.source**: The source (path to file) of **modality0** in VAST drive

 Modify the job template as needed and click on **Browse** to upload the file.
-A rendered table with a message <span style="color:green">**Successfully validated jobs from file**</span>  appears to indicate a valid file.
-If there are errors in the job submit file, a message that says <span style="color:red">**Error validating jobs from file**</span> appears.
+A rendered table with a message **Successfully validated jobs from file**  appears to indicate a valid file.
+If there are errors in the job submit file, a message that says **Error validating jobs from file** appears.

 To launch a data upload job, click on `Submit`.
-A message that says "<span style="color: green">Successfuly submitted jobs</span>" should appear.
+A message that says **Successfuly submitted jobs** should appear.

 After submission, click on `Job Status` to see the status of the data upload job process.